 - Isaiah 58:1

-This chapter begins as Isaiah quotes God as He is speaking directly to His people and is telling them.
-That they are sinners.
-That they need to know what their sins are.
+The chapter begins as Isaiah quotes God as He is speaking directly to His people and is telling them that they are sinners and that they need to know what their sins are.

 "Yet they seek Me day by day and delight to know My ways,